-One of the main reasons why this region is so unique is the interconnectivity of various ecosystems in one biological corridor.
+One of the main reasons why this region is so unique for Honduras birding is the interconnectivity of various ecosystems in one biological corridor.
 Over 500 bird species have been registered in this area, representing nearly 70% of the total number of species recorded in Honduras.
 From Resplendent Quetzal over Yellow-breasted Crake, White-faced Ground-Sparrow and Black-throated Trogon to the endemic Honduran Emerald, the variety seems endless.

 Resplendent Quetzal by Beaks and Peaks

 The Caribbean Coast is one of Honduras’ main birding tour hotspots, blessed with a total of four National Parks or protected areas: Pico Bonito, Nombre de Dios, Cuero y Salado and Lancetilla.
 It is an area characterised by an interesting mix of sandy beaches, lowland rainforest, mangroves and fast-flowing crystalline rivers.
 The coast is a hotspot for birders and adventurers alike, with rafting, snorkelling, scuba, boating, kayaking and some delicious Caribbean-style gastronomy, too.